MartijnHilders/invoice-processor/README.md

 # Invoice Processor

-A lightweight AI-powered invoice processing system that extracts structured data from invoices, provides details about its category and automatically approves or reject them based on business rules.  *Made for a take-home assignment.*
+A lightweight AI-powered invoice processing system that extracts structured data from invoices, provides details about its category and automatically approves or reject them based on business rules.

 ## Overview